NVFC Volunteer Firefighter Support Fund

 The NVFC Volunteer Firefighter Support Fund provides a stipend of $250 to volunteer first responders whose homes have been impacted by a state- or federally-declared disaster.
 The stipend helps these firefighters and emergency personnel meet their basic needs in the aftermath of the disaster.
 Recipients who are not already NVFC members also receive a complimentary one-year Individual Membership into the NVFC.

-The Volunteer Firefighter support Fund was created in response to the devastation caused by Hurricanes Katrina and Rita in 2005.
-Since then, the fund has also assisted volunteer first responders impacted by flooding in New York and along the Mississippi River, tornadoes in different parts of the country, and other large-scale disasters.
-So far, almost half a million dollars have been distributed to volunteer firefighters in need.
+The Volunteer Firefighter Support Fund was created in response to the devastation caused by Hurricanes Katrina and Rita in 2005.
+Since then, the fund has also assisted volunteer first responders impacted by flooding in New York and along the Mississippi River, tornadoes in different parts of the country, Super Storm Sandy, and other large-scale disasters.
+So far, more than half a million dollars have been distributed to volunteer firefighters in need.

 The fund relies on the support of individuals and organizations to assist volunteer first responders in need.
 Click here to make your contribution to the Volunteer Firefighter Support Fund.

 Volunteer first responders whose homes have been impacted by a state- or federally-declared disaster can apply for assistance through the Volunteer Firefighter Support Fund.
-The Fund provides a $250 stipend to help these individuals meet basic needs in the aftermath of a disaster.
+The Fund provides a $250 stipend to help these individuals meet basic needs in the aftermath of a disaster, as funds allow.
 To qualify for a stipend through the Volunteer Firefighter Support Fund, applicants must meet the following criteria:

-- Be from an NVFC member state as an individual or department member of the state association
+- Be from an NVFC member state as an individual or department member of the state association, or an NVFC member

 - Be an active volunteer firefighter, rescue worker, or EMS provider